Wire Transfer

 Sweep (ZBA)

-Transaction codes: 275 (standard sweep) · 575 (negative / return — handling unconfirmed)
+Transaction codes: 275 (standard sweep) · 575 (bank timing entry — included in batch same as regular entries)

 Many-to-many batch reconciliation.
 Multiple bank statement lines are matched against multiple journal entries.
 The two sides must sum to the same total — reconciliation completes when the difference is $0.00.